ddizoya/document-tracking/README.md

 #### Methods too large!

 Some of my methods are a bit large, and I would separate them into smaller pieces.
-But I think tight now it's kinf of readible (yet!).
+But I think right now it's kind of readible (yet!).

 #### Wrapping the Repository components